 The Portfolio is comprised of the following elements: (1) the candidate's completed Final Program of Study (2) a Reading List, which identifies courses the student has taken and a handful of selected readings from that course (3) three papers composed during the course of graduate study, and (4) the Thesis Project.
 In preparation for the examination, the student shall consult with his or her Major Professor on the selection and preparation of papers for the portfolio.
-Once the papers have been selected, the selection and preparation of papers for the portfolio.
 Once the papers have been selected, the student shall compile a list of the major works studied in his or her graduate courses, along with the titles of any additional primary or secondary works that have been particularly influential in forming his or her approach to the concentration.
 This list, along with the portfolio of papers and a copy of the student's most current graduate transcript, must be distributed to each member of the student's Advisory Committee at least three weeks before the scheduled date of the examination.